AstralNoot/Multitool/README.md

 Chrome and opera will take a long time to download on new machines that do not have the programs previously installed.

 Make sure to press enter if downloading or installing pauses for more than 10 seconds.

+Known bugs:

+Reinstalling dependencies over the internet is not functional.

+Main menu loading is slow on lower end devices especially devices with low amounts of ram.